 You can’t swing a dead cat in the month of October without hitting a pink ribbon.
 Breast cancer awareness is everywhere.
 The month of October is covered in pink ribbons.
 You want to support the cause, raise awareness, and make a difference.
 I’m about to reveal a dirty little secret of the pink ribbon industry that will make you think twice before you pink.
 It’s why you should be informed about what you support, and why I am not a fan of the pink ribbon craze.
 Read on…

 In full disclosure, I own plenty of items covered in pink ribbons.
-I have a pink ribbon iPod, pink ribbon running shoes, pink ribbon ear buds, and more.
+Either current or past I’ve owned a pink ribbon iPod, pink ribbon running shoes, pink ribbon earbuds, and more.
 I even sell pink ribbon items in our eBay store.
-I’m all about the solidarity with other breast cancer survivors.
+I’m all about solidarity with other breast cancer survivors.

 It’s not that I hate the pink ribbon itself or what it stands for.
 It’s the corporate greed around exploiting the pink ribbon for profit.
 And even worse, the organizations that manipulate women and feed off the breast cancer fear to line their own pockets instead of the research and/or awareness that they claim to promote.